django-mptt/django-mptt/docs/technical_details.rst

 implement movement of other nodes as siblings of a target root node.

-When you use the node movement API to move a node to be a sibling of a root node, tree ids are shuffled around to acheive the new ordering required.
+When you use the node movement API to move a node to be a sibling of a root node, tree ids are shuffled around to achieve the new ordering required.
 Given this, you should consider the tree id to be **volatile**, so it's recommended that you don't store tree ids in your applications to identify particular trees.